mdsumner/ggminboundingrect/README.md

 ## Ackknowledgements

-Thanks to Thomas Pedersen for awesome ggplot2-exteding guides (<https://ggplot2-book.org/spring1.html>).
+Thanks to Thomas Pedersen for the awesome ggplot2-extending guide (<https://ggplot2-book.org/spring1.html>).

 Thanks to Mike FC for inspiration.